 Indulge your inner art critic

-There’s an art critic in every one of us, and if you haven’t found yours yet then a quick trip to the understated but exceptional Stedelijk Museum will sort that out.
-The Stedelijk has a great permanent modern art exhibition you can browse through, but if you want to go more contemporary then head to the Moco Museum.
-The Moco Museum has a great Dali exhibition, but is also the kind of place you can expect to find the works of ‘rock stars,’ like Banksy, on display.
-Of course, no visit to the aptly named Museumplein can be complete without a stop at the Van Gogh Museum, which tells the story of the artist himself alongside more than 200 paintings and 500 sketches.
+There’s an art critic in every one of us, and if you haven’t found yours yet then a quick trip to the Stedelijk's modern art exhibitions will sort that out.
+If you want to go more contemporary then head to the Moco Museum for works by ‘rock star’ artists like Banksy.
+Of course, no visit to the aptly named Museum Quarter can be complete without a stop at the Van Gogh Museum, which tells the story of the artist himself alongside more than 200 paintings and 500 sketches.
+Check out our culture guide to Oud-Zuid for more info on these museums and more.

 Window shop from the world’s biggest fashion houses